buguroo/pyknow/docs/source/introduction.rst

 ------------------------------------

 #.
 CLIPS is a programming language, PyKnow is a Python library.
 This
-   imposes some limitations in the expressivity of the LHS.
+   imposes some limitations on the constructions we can do (specially on the LHS of a rule).

 #.
 CLIPS is written in C, PyKnow in Python.
 A noticiable impact in
    performance is to be expected.